Frequently Asked Questions.

 General FAQs

 Why Pacific Northwest Junior Livestock Auction?
-We are sure there are many questions regarding why PNWJLA was formed.
-Many of the current board members of PNWJLA have also served on a previous junior livestock auction committee.
-Over the past few years, some members had concerns regarding specific issues that were not satisfactorily being resolved, so they felt they could no longer continue to be a part the committee.
-Several others felt a need for change and thus, PNWJLA was formed.
-The organizers have worked to ensure that PNWJLA’s mission, core values, by-laws and rules encompass putting youth first and foremost in every aspect.
-PNWJLA has a signed memorandum of understanding with Clallam County 4-H as well as a contract with the Clallam County Fair to host the Junior Livestock Auction at the Clallam County Fair in 2020.
-Ex-officio positions on PNWJLA’s board has been offered to Clallam County 4-H, Clallam County Fair and Sequim FFA.
+The board and volunteers have worked to ensure that PNWJLA’s mission, core values, by-laws and rules encompass putting youth first and foremost in every aspect.
+PNWJLA has a signed memorandum of understanding with Clallam County 4-H as well as a contract with the Clallam County Fair to host the Junior Livestock Auction at the Clallam County Fair.
+Ex-officio positions on PNWJLA’s board are always offered to Clallam County 4-H, Clallam County Fair and Sequim FFA.
 Members of the PNWJLA board are deeply committed to the youth we serve and are striving to provide everyone with a positive auction experience.

 Is PNWJLA a non-profit organization?
 Yes!
 You can view our determination letter here.